Inpatient Rehab in Long Island

 In an inpatient treatment facility, patients receive 24/7 professional care, medical supervision from clinicians, and emotional support.

 Indoor environments vary for every inpatient treatment facility.
-Some inpatient facilities feature hospital-like or home-like settings, while some have additional amenities like pools, spas, gyms, and more.
+Some inpatient rehab centers feature hospital-like or home-like settings, while others have additional amenities like pools, spas, gyms, and more.
+In a hospital setting, physical and speech therapy may be included in your personalized treatment plan to meet your unique needs.

 When receiving inpatient care, patients are regarded as full-time residents of their respective programs, and they’re not permitted to leave the facility’s premises unless due to considerable circumstances.

-To add, every treatment facility has its own set of policies, especially when it comes to visitation.
+Additionally, every treatment facility has its own set of policies, especially regarding visitation.
 But don’t think of getting inpatient treatment as a prison-like or an isolated setting, which is quite a common misconception.

 In an inpatient setting, you interact with fellow recovering individuals, eat together, and participate in various activities or group therapies.
 In some facilities, you may be assigned to a partner or group and even have a roommate.